-Emilie is a PhD student with Dr. Hilary Martin, examining the role of variants modifying expression and splicing in neurodevelopmental disorders.
+Emilie is a PhD student studying common and rare genetic variation in neurodevelopmental disorders.

-There, I was immersed in genetics, specifically the genetic architecture and epidemiology of autism spectrum disorders (ASD).
-My main projects were focused on the contribution of both common polygenic and rare variation to ASD, the female protective effect, and changes in the genetic architecture of the disorder over time.
+There, my research was focused on the genetic architecture and epidemiology of autism spectrum disorders (ASD).
+My main projects were focused on the contribution of both common polygenic and rare variation to ASD, the “female protective effect”, and changes in the genetic architecture of ASD over time.